seanpham99/portfolios-tracker/CONTRIBUTING.md

 ### Behavior

-- Runs ESLint with `--fix` and blocks commits on any warnings/errors for staged `*.{ts,tsx}` files
+- Runs ESLint with `--fix` on staged `*.{ts,tsx}` files.
+Warnings do not block commits; errors will.
-- Formats staged `*.{ts,tsx,json,md,yaml,yml}` files using Prettier
+- Formats staged `*.{ts,tsx,json,md,yaml,yml}` files using Prettier.
-- Monorepo-aware: scans files across all workspaces
+- Monorepo-aware: scans files across all workspaces.

+Note: We intentionally allow ESLint warnings to pass in pre-commit to keep developer flow fast, especially in tests.
+Address warnings during regular lint runs (`pnpm lint`) or in PR review.

 ### Bypass (Escape Hatch)